smart-host/slack-merge-queue/README.md

 ### Step 4: Add build configs

-Add the action to your workflow. ensure the modes are used correctly as explained in the `Modes` section.
+Add the actions to your workflow. ensure the modes are used correctly as explained in the `Modes` section.

 ## Modes